DalYoon/nuber-server/notes/EN/README.md

 ## tips

 - the script below will monitor the change of .ts file and also .graphql file automatically (nodemon, ts-node)
+- just make sure there is no space between file types `ts,graphql`

 ```json
 package.json